Lyfae/UAV_Robotics_Team/Spring 2021/Documentation/blog/blog2.md

  * To run the file, type ```python3 officialv3.py``` into the terminal window once you are in the correct directory

+ * To view the demonstration video for this version of the project, please click [Here](https://youtu.be/xjETe-UMvQ4)

  *Goals*
  * Hardware: